poteat/hkt-toolbelt/readme.md

 The Kind type can optionally be provided a function type to increase the specificity of its internal parameter and return types.

+### Kind.Composable\<FX>

+The `Composable` type checks whether a tuple of kinds are composable.
+A tuple of kinds is composable if the output of kind N is a subtype of the input of kind N-1.

 ### Kind.Compose\<FX>

 The `Compose` type takes in a tuple of type functions, and composes them into one type function.

+`Compose` checks that the tuple of kinds is composable, and returns a higher-kinded-type function that takes in a type and returns the result of the composition.

 ### Kind.\_